jgm/pandoc/doc/epub.md

 Starting with version 1.6, pandoc can produce output in the [EPUB] electronic book format.
 EPUB books can be viewed on iPads, Nooks, and other electronic book readers, including many smart phones.
-(They can also be converted to Kindle books using [KindleGen].)
+(They can also be converted to Kindle books using the GUI only [KindlePreviewer] on Windows and Mac OSX.
+[KindleGen] – which offers a command line interface and supports [Linux][KindleGenLinux], [Mac OSX][KindleGenMacOSX] and [Windows][KindleGenWindows] – has been deprecated, but binaries can still be found on the internet.)

 This means that it's now very easy to produce an electronic book!
 Let's try it.